ShehryarAbbasi/circles/README.md

-dev test with jquery & json
+animation with jquery using json formatted data
 =======

 this site is being hosted on github @  http://shehryarabbasi.github.io/circles/